User Module

 ### Called periodically while the system is running

-# If this function is defined, a dedicated thread is created for that.
+# If this function is defined, a dedicated thread is created for it.

-# Do not forget to insert a sleep otherwise the system load becomes unnecessarily large.
+# Do not forget to insert a sleep, otherwise the system load becomes unnecessarily high.

 def _loop():